25 More about CIs

 Two reasonable alternative interpretations for a \(95\)% CI are:

-• The \(95\)% CI gives a range of values of the unknown parameter that could plausibly (with \(95\)% confidence) have produced our observed value of the statistic.
+• The \(95\)% CI gives a range of values of the unknown parameter that could reasonably (with \(95\)% confidence) have produced our observed value of the statistic.

-Commonly, the CI is described as having a \(95\)% chance of containing the population parameter.
-This is not strictly correct (the CI either does or does not contains the value of the population parameter), but is a common and a convenient paraphrase for the correct interpretation above.
+Frequently, the CI is described as having a \(95\)% chance of containing the population parameter.
+This is not strictly correct (the CI either does or does not contains the value of the population parameter), but is a common and a brief paraphrase for the correct interpretation above.

-I use this analogy: Most people say the sun rises in the east.
+I use this analogy: most people say the sun rises in the east.
 This is incorrect; the sun doesn't rise at all.
-People say the sun rises in the east as a convenient way to explain that the earth rotates on its axis, and we see the sun each morning in the east.
+People say the sun rises in the east as a convenient way to explain that we see the sun each morning in the east as the earth rotates.
 Similarly, most people interpret a CI as an interval with a certain chance of containing the value of the population parameter, even though it is technically incorrect.

 If many samples of \(290\) peanuts were taken, and the approximate \(95\)% CI computed for each one, about \(95\)% of those CIs would contain the population mean.

-We don't know if our CI from a single sample includes the value of \(\mu\), however.
+Our CI may or may not include the value of \(\mu\), however.
 We might say:

 or